Kleinhovia

 Kleinhovia is a monotypic genus of plants in the cotton, hibiscus and cacao family Malvaceae.
 The sole species in the genus is Kleinhovia hospita, commonly known as guest tree, an evergreen tree native to Indonesia, Malaysia and other parts of tropical Asia and the Pacific.

 Description

 Kleinhovia hospita is an evergreen, bushy tree growing up to 20 m high, with a dense rounded crown and upright pink sprays of flowers and fruits.
-Leaves are simple and alternate; stipules are ensiform to linear, about 8 mm long; petioles are up to 30 cm long; the leaf-blade is ovate to heart-shaped, glabrous on both sides, with the apex pointed.
+Leaves are simple and staggered, with stipules that are sword-shaped, narrow, and about 8 mm long.
+The petioles are up to 30 cm long, and the leaf-blade is egg or heart-shaped, glabrous on both sides, and have a pointed apex.
 Secondary veins occur in 6–8 pairs, palmately nerved.